NeriLancioni/LDSwitcher/README.md

 -Supports English and Spanish languages.
 Translators are welcome! :)
 -When running it, it will actually have the same color scheme as your current Windows theme.
 -When setup/modify finishes, your new Windows theme will also reflect on the script theme.
--Everything it needs to run is inside a single script.
-No need to have EXE files, add exceptions to your AV software, install a runtime, etc.